 Free Lawn Care Book and Watering Guide

-St. Augustine Lawn Care for Central, TX
+St. Augustine Lawn Care for Austin, TX

 The combined loss of water from plants and soil was measured in a classic turf study in Central Texas(Table 1).
 Soils with good water holding capacity provide more water reserve for the roots than sand soils.
 Turf grown near heat sources use more water, while turf under trees uses less.

 Typically, in south Texas soils, St. Augustine has about 3/4 inch total soil moisture reserve.
 That’s how much water it loses before it wilts.
 The simplest way to know when the lawn has lost this much water lawn is to watch it wilt.
 If you notice gray areas which “footprint,” and individual leaf blades that are curled, it’s time to irrigate.
 Wilting is normally noticed in the late afternoon, and the turf should be watered the following morning.
 Since irrigation systems are not perfectly tuned to provide 3/4 inch to every corner of the lawn, one would normally water more than this amount.
 How much depends on how bad the irrigation system is.
 The simplest way to find out is to place straight sided containers, such as coffee cans or frozen drink concentrate cans, preferably 10 or 20 per lawn, and run the sprinklers for a timed test.
 If the sprinklers put out 3 inches in one hour, then you can figure on watering for 15 minutes to provide the average turf needs, until the next time it wilts.